 EmbToolkit eases setup of necessary tools for embedded linux system development, including the root filesystem generation.

-It generates toolchain/SDK based on traditional GNU tools (GCC, Binutils, etc.) or the newer clang/llvm compiler infrastructure.
+It generates toolchain/SDK based on traditional GNU tools (GCC, Binutils, etc.) and/or the newer clang/llvm compiler infrastructure.

-Furthermore you have the choice to use one of various supported C libraries: eglibc, musl (soon), or uClibc.
+Furthermore you have the choice to use one of supported C libraries:

 EmbToolkit will be handy if you want to develop applications and generate firmware for a highly customized/specialized embedded linux product.

-As of embtoolkit-1.2.0 you can use GNU/Linux or FreeBSD (other BSD may work, but not tested) as host development machine.
+FreeBSD (other BSD may work, but not tested)

-Fist of all, EmbToolkit is designed to be simple to use and customize.
+First of all, EmbToolkit is designed to be simple to use and to customize.

 Versatile tool and highly configurable.
 You can use EmbToolkit to:

-Generate a toolchain or SDK (usable in an external build system)
+Generate a toolchain/SDK (usable in an external build system)